matthiask/django-translated-fields/README.rst

         )
         answer3 = TranslatedField(
             models.CharField(_('answer 3'), max_length=200, blank=True),

+            # Specific keyword arguments for fields, defaults to None.
+            # For example, if you want to make the first language
+            # mandatory:
+            # {settings.LANGUAGES[0]: {'blank': False}},

             # The language is appended to the verbose_name of fields by
             # default .
 If you do not want this, add the following
             # argument: